tldr-pages/tldr/pages/common/sftp.md

 # sftp

-> Secure file transfer program.
+> Secure File Transfer Program.
-> Copy files between hosts using Secure File Transfer Protocol over SSH.
+> Interactive program to copy files between hosts over SSH.
+> For non-interactive file transfers, see `scp` or `rsync`.

 - Connect to a remote server and enter an interactive command mode: